petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

    java -classpath .:* -DwikiNodeId={wiki-node-id} WikiPages_GET_FromNode
    ```

-1. Execute the `WikiPages_GET_FromParent` shell script or Java class using the Wiki parent page ID for its parameter.
+1. Execute `WikiPages_GET_FromParent` using the Wiki parent page ID for its parameter.
 This returns any existing child pages for the specified Wiki page.

    **For cURL:**